Breastfeeding Hacks Every Mom Should Know

-I hate washing pump parts.
-Like really hate it.
+I highly dislike washing pump parts.
 Mostly because of how much time it takes but more because I am so neurotic over it it is really clean or not.
 I feel like alot of germs could hide in all those little crevices.
-Enter the Meleda quick clean steam bags.
-You just fill it with a little water, pop it in the microwave for 4 minutes and you’ve got sanitized pump parts! #MomWin
+This is why I swear by the Meleda quick clean steam bags.
+You just fill it with a little water, pop it in the microwave for 4 minutes and you’ve got sanitized pump parts!

 Rolled up receiving blankets

 After your milk comes in, you will notice an increase in the size of your breast.
 This can also make your breasts a little heavier.
 You may feel the need to constantly lift your breast when feeding your baby in order to help them maintain a good latch.
 Instead of holding your breast, you can simply place a rolled-up receiving blanket under it to give it support.

 As I’ve been working to build my freezer stash of over 400 ounces, I’ve picked up some fun pumping hacks too!